alexncrsc/EEG-Based_Music_Preference_Detection/README.md

-#Spotify_recommendation_EEG_data_model
+#Music Preferences Based on EEG Data

 ## Description
-This project involves using EEG data to control Spotify playback based on the user's brain activity interpreted through machine learning models.
-The application integrates with Spotify's API to manage music playlists based on EEG signals that suggest user preferences.
+This project involves using EEG data to analyze the music preferences of a user.

 ## Table of Contents
 - [Functionality 1: EEG Music Preference Analysis](#functionality-1-eeg-music-preference-analysis)